leonidya/Opinion-mining/README.md

 Summary:

-As we can see, the model (logistic regression)  that has been pre-trained on unique data gives better results, at the same time, on the new data (which is a little different, and as we would expect)  results which are not impressive.
-FLAIR, however, gave worse brings relatively good results on the first data set, and better results on the second data set.
-Apparently Flair, deals better with different types of data, the model is more holistic.
-However, when there is enough labeled data it is better to make your own model, it will bring much better results.
+As observed, the pre-trained logistic regression model provides better results when applied to unique data.
+However, when applied to new data that is slightly different, the results are not as impressive.
+In contrast, the FLAIR model performed worse on the first data set, but gave better results on the second data set.
+This suggests that FLAIR is better equipped to handle different types of data, and is more versatile as a model.
+However, when there is a sufficient amount of labeled data, creating your own model will likely yield much better results.

 ## Part 8: Zero-shot Sentiment